 Dr Dan Mercea

 Dan received his PhD in communication studies from the Department of Sociology, University of York.
 Before the completion of his doctorate he became Teaching Fellow in Political Sociology at York.
 From September 2011 to September 2013 he was Senior Lecturer in Politics at The Hague University of Applied Sciences in the Netherlands.
 During that time he was also Visiting Lecturer in Political Communication at the Catholic University of Lille, France where he continues to be Associate Research Fellow.
-In May-July 2015 he was visiting scientist at the University of Sassari, Italy where he co-organised the international conference 'Protest Participation in Variable Communication Ecologies: Meanings, Modalities and Implications'.
+In May-July 2015 he was visiting scientist at the University of Sassari, Italy where he co-organised the Information, Communication and Society symposium 'Protest Participation in Variable Communication Ecologies: Meanings, Modalities and Implications'.
 In 2016, he was an Advanced Research Fellow in the Department of Political Science at Babeş-Bolyai University, Romania.
 Starting from January 2017, he is social media editor of the international journal Information, Communication and Society.

 M.A.
 (Central European University, Babeş-Bolyai University)